-Bioquell Hydrogen Peroxide Sterilant is only to be used with Bioquell HPV generators and when used correctly is a highly effective sterilant, active against spores, bacteria, viruses, and fungi on exposed, pre-cleaned dry porous and non-porous surfaces in sealed enclosures.
+Bioquell Hydrogen Peroxide Sterilant is only to be used with Bioquell HPV generators and when used correctly is a highly effective sterilant, active against spores, bacteria, viruses, and fungi on exposed, pre-cleaned non-porous surfaces in sealed rapid processing enclosures.
 Bioquell solution can be used in healthcare, pharmaceutical, defense, university and life sciences sectors including hospitals, office blocks, outdoor sheds, aircraft, retail facilities, restaurants, power stations, schools, factories, laboratories, marine craft, army vehicles, bars, sewage works, nursing homes, pharmaceutical buildings, warehouse/storage facilities, governmental buildings.
 Mobile medical facilities, domestic residences, water treatment plants.

-When Bioquell solution is used in conjunction with Bioquell HPV generators, the following validated cycles shall apply.
+When Bioquell solution is used in conjunction with Bioquell Rapid Processing Enclosures, the following validated cycles shall apply.

-For use as a sterilant, sporicide, fungicide, bactericide, and virucide in sealed enclosures up to $35ft^3$, inject 3.1g/min for 55 minutes, followed by a 180 minute dwell, followed by aeration.
+For use as a sterilant, sporicide, fungicide, bactericide, and virucide in sealed enclosure of 16ft, inject 6g/min until 26g has been injected, followed by a 10 minute dwell (allowing the vapour to remain), followed by aeration.

-For use as a sterilant, sporicide, fungicide, bactericide, and virucide in sealed enclosures up to 3,500 ft3, inject 10g/min for 150 minutes, followed by a 15 minute dwell, followed by aeration.
+For use as a sterilant, sporicide, fungicide, bactericide, and virucide in sealed enclosure of 37ft, inject 4g/min until 120g has been injected, followed by a 70 minute dwell (allowing the vapour to remain), followed by aeration.